-Having such a huge back catalogue of work to choose from, all the bases are covered tonight, from early album tracks, to big anthems from the highlight of their work.
-The music of Pink Floyd is as popular as ever, and this can be seen as the Hydro is bursting at the seams, a packed audience ready and waiting for the band to take stage.
+Having such a huge back catalog of work to choose from, all the bases are covered tonight, from early album tracks to big anthems from the highlight of their work.
+The music of Pink Floyd is as popular as ever, and this can be seen as the Hydro is bursting at the seams, a packed audience ready and waiting for the band to take the stage.

-And just after 8pm the band arrive, opening to Obscured By Clouds, followed by When Youre In and In the Flesh before the 1st big number of the night, Shine On You Crazy Diamond, which has the crowd moving.
+And just after 8 pm, the band arrives, opening to Obscured By Clouds, followed by When You’re In and In the Flesh before the 1st big number of the night, Shine On You Crazy Diamond, which has the crowd moving.
 Young Lust next followed by a couple from Dark Side Of The Moon, The Great Gig In The Sky and Us and Them before the first half of the show is closed with the bands only number 1 single, Another Brick In The Wall.

 After a short interval, the band return for 1 last song in the encore, from The Wall, Comfortably Numb, perfectly played by all members of the band which results in another mass karaoke with the big chorus singalong.

-This was again a marvellous evening of Pink Floyd music, played to perfection, at times if you closed your eyes you could easily be listening to the real thing.
-If youre a fan of the band, never mind this ‘tribute’ nonsense.
+This was again a marvelous evening of Pink Floyd music, played to perfection, at times if you closed your eyes you could easily be listening to the real thing.
+If you’re a fan of the band, never mind this ‘tribute’ nonsense.
 Get along and see them, it really is the closest you’ll get to the real thing.